SUMAN-24/Royal-Enfield/README.txt

 1. Landing page
 2. Log-in and Sign-up for users
-3. Branded Merchandise purchase system from viewing products to complete payment option
+3. Developed the Royal Enfield Jackets Section
-4. Developed the Royal Enfield Jackets Section
+4. Branded Merchandise Shopping - from viewing products to complete payment option